sbormann/ioBroker.iqontrol/README.md

 * **URL**: CONSTANT *string* - this url will be opened

+## Troubleshooting
+* Make shure you fulfilled the 'You need' section at top of this page
+* If something doesn't work like expected after update please try the following steps:
+    * Start upload of adapter
+	* Clear browser cache
+	* Restart ioBroker
+* Start iQonrol with opened debugging-console of your browser (mostly you need to press F12 to open it) and look for messages in the console-window

 ## Developing
 * Have a look at [Operating Principle of Frontend](Operating%20Principle%20of%20Frontend.md)

 ****

 # Changelog

+### 0.1.4 (2019-08-04)
+* (Sebastian Bormann) Optimized fading of tiles.
+* (Sebastian Bormann) Added toggle-button to blind, if no up/down button is defined.
+* (Sebastian Bormann) Added detection of protocol for socket in admin.
+* (Sebastian Bormann) Added confirm-flag inside custom datapoint configuration dialog to enable asking user to confirm before changing values.
+* (Sebastian Bormann) Added Toggle-Button to Garage-Door.

 ### 0.1.3 (2019-08-01)
 * (Sebastian Bormann) Added seperate background image for active devices.